 - If you are looking for support using this SDK, either reach out through Stack Overflow or through our contact page.

 - If you have found a bug, and can provide steps to reliably reproduce it, open an issue in the /mapbox-java repository on GitHub and apply the bug label.

 - If you have a feature request, open an issue in the /mapbox-java repository on GitHub, and apply the enhancement label.

 - If you want to contribute, look over our contribution guidelines and open a pull request with your changes.

 All public methods in all the project modules are well documented and even include a since tag so you can find when an API was first added.
-A link for all the module javadoc pages can be found in the list below:
+You can find a link for all the module javadoc pages below:

 Version above 3.0.0:

 Version below 3.0.0:

 If you plan to use any of our APIs such as directions, geocoding, navigation, etc. you'll need to have a Mapbox access token which you'll pass in as a parameter.
 An access token isn't needed if you plan to use the Mapbox Java SDK only for GeoJSON parsing or Turf calculations.
 Learn more about how access tokens work.